Gnomon: Pinhole gnomons

+Perforated gnomons projecting a pinhole image of the Sun, which results in a larger image due to the camera obscura effect.
+Projecting a larger image of the sun onto a flat surface makes astronomical observations more practical and thus of value to astronomers.

-Perforated gnomons projecting a pinhole image of the Sun whose location can be measured to tell the time of day and year were described in the Chinese Zhoubi Suanjing, possibly dating as early as the early Zhou (11th century BC) but surviving only in forms dating to the Eastern Han (3rd century).
+The earliest recorded use of pinhole gnomons comes from the Chinese Zhoubi Suanjing, possibly dating as early as the early Zhou (11th century BC).
+However, the oldest known surviving forms found in the middle east date to the Eastern Han (3rd century).

 In the Middle East and Europe, it was separately credited to the Egyptian astronomer and mathematician Ibn Yunus around AD 1000.
 The Italian astronomer, mathematician and cosmographer Paolo Toscanelli is associated with the 1475 placement of a bronze plate with a round hole in the dome of the Cathedral of Santa Maria del Fiore in Florence to project an image of the Sun on the cathedral's floor.
 With markings on the floor it tells the exact time of each midday (reportedly to within half a second) as well as the date of the summer solstice.
 Italian mathematician, engineer, astronomer and geographer Leonardo Ximenes reconstructed the gnomon according to his new measurements in 1756.